 The limitation of our study is in an increase of total and LDL cholesterol after alcohol consumption.
-These results are not in agreement with the above mentioned studies.
+Our results are not in agreement with the above mentioned studies.
 An apparently feasible explanation is the diet composition.
 The volunteers were asked to maintain their usual diet and their body weight was controlled weekly.
 As no changes of body weight and other anthropometric parameters were recorded, we might suppose that the energy content of diets (including alcohol energy content) did not substantially differ between both periods.
 In the Czech male eating pattern, the alcohol consumption in pubs is usually combined with a consumption of diet high in saturated fats.
-Thus this difference between the compositions of diets during both periods might be responsible for the increase of total and

-LDL cholesterol.
-These increases of the total and LDL cholesterol could be based on increase of LDL particles, as no change of ApoB concentration was detected.
+Thus this difference between the compositions of diets during both periods might be responsible for the increase of total and LDL cholesterol.
+These increases of the total and LDL cholesterol could be based on the increase of LDL particles, because no change of ApoB concentration was detected.

-An extensive meta-analysis of more than forty studies aimed at the influence of alcohol in humans (Rimm 1999) convincingly concluded that the alcohol intake is causally related to a lower risk of coronary heart disease through the changes in lipids and hemostatic factors.
-The correlation between the individual changes of apolipoprotein A1 concentration and the cholesterol efflux found in our study suggests that the changes in HDL cholesterol as a result of moderate alcohol intake might relate to the changes in reverse cholesterol transport, although results obtained were only on the border line of significance.
+An extensive meta-analysis of more than forty studies aimed at the influence of alcohol in humans (Rimm et al. 1999) convincingly concluded that the alcohol intake is causally related to a lower risk of coronary heart disease through the changes in lipids and hemostatic factors.
+The correlation between the individual changes of apolipoprotein A1 concentration and the cholesterol efflux found in our study suggests that the changes in HDL cholesterol as a result of moderate alcohol intake might be related to the changes in reverse cholesterol transport, although results obtained were only of borderline significance.

-Several recent published studies (de Vries 2005, Berroughi 2007, Kralova Lesna 2008) supposed that serum levels of HDL - C and apolipoprotein A1 may not be an adequate indicator of efficacy of RTC and direct measurement of cholesterol efflux to natural acceptor might represent an improvement of the atherosclerosis risk estimate.
+Several recent studies (de Vries et al. 2005, Berrougui et al. 2007, Králová Lesná et al. 2008) supposed that serum levels of HDL-cholesterol and apolipoprotein A1 may not be an adequate indicator of efficacy of RTC and direct measurement of cholesterol efflux to natural acceptor might represent an improvement of the atherosclerosis risk estimate.